guitarvydas/guitarvydas.github.io/_posts/2022-03-20-ė - Concurrent Lambdas.md

 ---
 layout: post
-title:  "Concurrent Lambdas Working Paper (March 20, 2022)"
+title:  "ė - Concurrent Lambdas Working Paper (March 20, 2022)"
 ---
 Looks like a function from the outside, but runs a dispatcher internally, allowing sensible diagrams to be drawn.